 A biopharmaceutical process control project needed live OPC UA values exposed to a BACnet/IP building automation system across separate networks.
-Chipkin QuickServer turned a secured, namespace-sensitive OPC UA integration into a working BACnet handoff the customer team could validate directly in the field.
+Chipkin QuickServer delivered the OPC UA to BACnet/IP protocol conversion path and turned a secured, namespace-sensitive process integration into a field-validated BAS handoff.

-The core need was straightforward: make process values from an OPC UA server visible inside a BACnet/IP environment without rebuilding the upstream controls.
-The hard part was that the source side used a secured OPC UA endpoint, the destination side lived on a separate network, and the point list still had to line up with the live namespace exactly enough for commissioning to succeed on the first pass.
+The customer did not need a generic gateway connected to a friendly lab server.
+The OPC UA source used a secured endpoint, the BACnet/IP destination lived on a separate network, and the tag spreadsheet had to line up with the live OPC UA namespace closely enough for commissioning to succeed.

 At a Glance